ISIS claims responsibility for Egypt church bombings

 How the attacks unfolded

-The bombings came on the Sunday before Easter, the day that marks the start of Holy Week for Christians.

-The first blast ripped through a Palm Sunday service at St. George's Church in Tanta, killing at least 27 and wounding 78 others, state TV reported.
-An explosive device had been planted under a seat in the main prayer hall, it said.
+The first blast ripped through a Palm Sunday service at St. George's Church in Tanta.
+An explosive device had been planted under a seat in the main prayer hall.

 News footage from Tanta showed people gathering at the church, singing hymns.
 The video then quickly switched to bars as harrowing screams and cries echo in the background.